district10/blog/_posts/post-0024-linux-shell-scripting-cookbook.md

     head -n 4 file # 4 lines
     head -n -4 flie # print all lines except the last 4 lines seq 11 | head -n -4

     # tail is  like head, except
     tail -n +4 file # syntax: tail -n +M, print all except first (M-1) lines

     # -f --follow option
-    tail -f /var/log/message # useful for reading log file dmesg | tail -f # this can read  last lines of log file, but can't keep tracking on
+    tail -f /var/log/message

+    # this can read  last lines of log file, but can't keep tracking on
+    dmesg | tail -f

-    # Suppose we are reading a growing file, and a process Foo is appending data to the file, the -f tail should be executed until the process Foo dies.
+    # Suppose we are reading a growing file, and a process Foo is appending
+    # data to the file, the -f tail should be executed until the process Foo
+    # dies.
     tail -f file --pid $(pidof geany) # $(pidof geany) or $(pgrep geany)
     ```